MogensWintherDK/lc-v1-next-web/posts/blocks/direction.md

 # Direction

-Having a clearly defined strategy and vision as a company is the perfect situation.
+Having a clearly defined vision and strategy as a company is the perfect situation.
 Then we have the big lines drawn for us already, and all can pull in the same direction.

-**It is easy to lose focus of the direction when your head is in the mud all day**
+**It is easy to lose focus of the direction when we are busy with daily tasks**

-When things are not so clearly defined people tend to keep focus on what is in front of them, focus on themself rather than the team or company.
+When things are not so clearly defined people tend to keep focus on what is in front of them, focus their own domain rather than the team or company.

 A fresh perspective and a clear direction help teams perform great again.